kinecosystem/kin-python/README.md

 `WebhookHandler.handle_events` takes in the following mandatory parameters:
 - `f`: A function that accepts a list of Events.
 Any return value will be ignored.
-- `signature`: The base64-encoded signature included as the `X-Agora-HMAC-SHA256` header in the HTTP request.
-(TODO: hyperlink authentication docs)
+- `signature`: The base64-encoded signature included as the `X-Agora-HMAC-SHA256` header in the HTTP request (see the [Agora Webhook Reference](https://docs.kin.org/agora/webhook) for more details).
 - `req_body`: The string request body.

 #### Sign Transaction Webhook